MelSumner/MelSumner.github.io/_posts/2024-11-19-living-with-adhd.md

 I figure I'm about ten years "behind" in life, from where either I think I should be or where I observe others of my age to be.
 That hurts some days, but most days I am okay with it.

 ## How my life is now

+AKA, what I have been doing to cope with this for all of these years.

 **Rituals, Rules and Routines.** This is my life.
 Well, TBH we say this is how we live but I don't really know what's a ritual or a rule or a routine.
 But I feel like what we have set up pretty much falls in one of these categories.
 Plus it sounds cool.